BU-Spark/ml-bu-autograder/design/FRONTEND_DESIGN_DOC.md

   - Link to **Account Settings** (`/settings`)

 ### 2.3.
 Course Detail Sub-Routes

-Rather than a single giant page, we structure each feature as a sub-route for clarity:
+Each course contains several feature-based sub-routes.
+They can be organized with MUI `Tabs` or a side navigation to avoid having each page feel sparse:

 - **`/course/[id]/index.js`**: Overview
   - Show basic info about the course (e.g., name, semester)
   - "Transfer Course" button to copy data from a previous semester
-  - Links/tabs to Assignments, Materials, Rubrics, Grading
+  - Links/tabs to Assignments, Materials, Rubrics, Grading, Instructors

 - **`/course/[id]/assignments.js`**
   - List all assignments
   - Create a new assignment (title, guidelines, etc.)
   - Add/remove/edit/reorder assignment questions
-  - Possibly show partial data for student submissions or link to the grading page
+  - Consider using MUI’s [Skeleton](https://mui.com/material-ui/react-skeleton/) for loading states and “No assignments yet” placeholders if empty

 - **`/course/[id]/materials.js`**
   - Upload course materials (docs, images, etc.)
   - Edit or replace materials
   - Delete materials
-  - Drag-and-drop UI recommended
-  - Error states for file size or format issues
+  - Handle empty or loading states gracefully with placeholders or illustrations

 - **`/course/[id]/rubrics.js`**
-  - Manage rubric(s) for this course’s assignments
+  - Manage rubrics for this course’s assignments
-  - Create or edit rubrics (sub-rubrics, flags, leniency)
   - AI-based enhancements (`GET /ai_rubric`)
-  - If question indexing is relevant, show how to retrieve or update only a specific question’s rubric

 - **`/course/[id]/grading.js`**
-  - View all student responses for the course or a specific assignment
+  - View all student responses (which are uploaded by a separate student-facing app)
-  - Trigger grading (bulk or per-question) using AI or manual scoring
+  - Trigger grading using AI or manual scoring
-  - Show success/failure statuses and final grades/explanations

-This sub-route approach ensures each feature is well-separated yet still under the relevant course.
+  - Show partial or fully graded data
+  - Use tabular views or card layouts to avoid an empty look

+- **`/course/[id]/instructors.js`**
+  - **Instructor Management (Add/Remove)**:
+    - Fetch list of current instructors (`GET /courses`)
+    - Add an instructor (`POST /course/instructor`)
+    - Remove an instructor (`DELETE /course/instructor`, with validation to prevent self-removal)

 ### 2.4.
 Account Settings Page (`/settings`)
 - **Access Token Management**